9 Gibbs Energy

 5. \(\left(\frac{\partial G}{\partial n_i}\right)_{T,P,\{n_{j\neq i}\}} = \frac{\mu_i}{RT}\).

-1. For a pure substance, what is the relationship between chemical potential and molar Gibbs free energy?
+1. For a pure substance, what is the relationship between chemical potential and molar Gibbs energy?

 1. \(\mu^* = \frac{G}{n^2}\).